zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

   * [Cors handling](#cors-handling)
   * [Encoded slashes](#encoded-slashes)

+## Prefer IP Address for API Layer services

+API Mediation layer services are using hostname when communicating with each other.
+This behavior can be changed so IP address is used instead.

+**Follow these steps:**

+1. Open the `<Zowe instance directory>/instance.env` configuration file.
+2. Find the property `APIML_PREFER_IP_ADDRESS` and set the value to `true`.
+3. Restart Zowe&trade.

+**Note:** This might introduce problems with certificates.
+IP Address needs to be present on a certificate SAN name.

 ## SAF as an Authentication provider

-* **apiml.security.auth.provider**

 By default, the API Gateway uses z/OSMF as an authentication provider.
 It is possible to switch to SAF as the authentication provider instead of z/OSMF.
 The intended usage of SAF as an authentication provider is for systems without z/OSMF.
 If SAF is used and the z/OSMF is available on the system, the created tokens are not accepted by z/OSMF.
 Use the following procedure to switch to SAF.

 **Follow these steps:**

-    1. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
+1. Open the `<Zowe instance directory>/instance.env` configuration file.
-    2. Find the line that contains the `-Dapiml.security.auth.zosmfServiceId=zosmf` parameter and replace it with `-Dapiml.security.auth.provider=saf`.
+2. Find the property `APIML_SECURITY_AUTH_PROVIDER` and set the value to `saf`.
 3. Restart Zowe&trade.

 Authentication requests now utilize SAF as the authentication provider.
 API ML can run without z/OSMF present on the system.

 ## Gateway retry policy

+Edit properties in `<Zowe install directory>/components/api-mediation/bin/start.sh` file:

 In default configuration, retry for all requests is disabled, with one exception: the server retries `GET` requests that finish with status code `503`.
 To change this default configuration, include the following parameters: